Laxen/ppf_registration_bug/README.md

 ```
 ./ppf_object_recognition
 ```
 The program will load the two PCD files in the build folder and run the PPF registration algorithm.
 This should not result in an error the first time you run the program.
-Changing the discretization step-size in line 26 from
+Changing the discretization step-size in ppf_object_recognition.cpp (line 26) from
 ```
 1.0f/8.0f * float(M_PI)
 ```